ferrance/open-scales-project/civivi-elementum/readme.md

 to some waste board of the same width as the scale but a little taller.
 For the two-sided one, I put the tape and glue on after cutting the first side.

-I was able to find 2mm stock (copper!), so I did not At this point I use the planer at 2.6mm, 140x42 to get the material to the correct height.
+I was able to find 2mm stock (copper!), so I did not need to machine it to the correct height.
+For test pieces in woold I use the planer at 2.0mm, 140x42 to get the material to the correct height.

 ## Making the cuts